akshay-chauhan-1810/CNN-model-with-different-filter-size/README.md

 ## Accessibility Considerations

-1. **Screen reader compatibility**: Key outputs, such as model and feature importance
+1. Screen reader compatibility: Key outputs, such as model and feature importance
-2. **Concise formatting**: A structured format enhances readability for diverse audiences.
+2. Concise formatting: A structured format enhances readability for diverse audiences.
-3. **Logical code structure and semantic layout
+3. Logical code structure and semantic layout
 ---

 ## Conclusion